Do I need pannier, or spacer rails to install saddlebags?

 On spacer rails, you will find the setup more secure, more practical, and often better-looking.

 On the custom T120 below, thanks to the rails, the saddlebags don't rub against the suspension.
-Access to the backside (so you can reach the straps and unmount the bag) is easier, and the spacer rails give adequate room for the repositioned blinkers.
+Access to the backside (so you can reach the straps and unmount the bag) is easier, and the spacers give adequate room for the blinkers.

 It's more secure that way because the rails offer a dedicated support for the bags.
 There is no room for the unexpected.
 They allow you to anchor the saddlebag easily from top to bottom.
 Often they also enable more distance between bags and exhausts.

 It's also faster because this extra piece of frame adds a further dimension to your motorcycle that's easy to interact with.
 You don't need to rely on a tube tucked away below your seat, or deal with knots on your motorcycle's frame.

 Finally, it looks better in some cases because the position of the saddlebag is optimal.
 Let's not forget that it leaves more room for a passenger too.

 Without proper support, you will be tempted to bring the saddlebag forward so it rests fully against the suspension.
 It works fine with some motorcycles, but on others, it might look odd.

 1. Check out our saddlebag holders section.